Life Is Strange: True Colors: Wavelengths

 In March 2018, Steph gets a job as the DJ host of Haven Springs' KRCT radio station after having lied about her work experience and manages the record store that contains the broadcasting room.
 She stays in Haven after breaking up with her bandmate Izzie from Seattle, where she moved shortly after the events of the first Life Is Strange game, and is forced to take the job after losing a foosball game to Gabe, preventing her from moving to Denver as she originally planned.
 Over a year's time, Steph modernizes the radio program and record store and uses her time to search for a date and play a tabletop game with her former best friend Mikey North (Dillon Winfrey, also reprising his role from Before the Storm).
 If Chloe Price was sacrificed in the first game, Steph mourns Chloe's and Rachel Amber's death; if Arcadia Bay was sacrificed, Steph mourns her mother and Mikey's brother Drew's death due to the storm; both endings culminate in her lashing out at Mikey on the fifth anniversary of the tumultuous events.
 When Mikey professes how he needs her in his life as his best friend, Steph then apologizes and admits that she stops people from getting close because she is too traumatized from all the past pain.
 She admits she needs Mikey too and vows to become a better friend to him.
-On New Year's Eve, she searches for a new job as a DJ back in Seattle, follows her friends' scavenger hunt, and Gabe asks her about contacting his sister Alex.
+On New Year's Eve, she searches for a new job as a DJ back in Seattle, follows her friends' scavenger hunt, and is asked by Gabe about contacting his sister Alex.
 In April 2019, Steph sees Alex arrive in the record store (as seen in the main game).

 Development

 Deck Nine, which had previously developed the first game's prequel Before the Storm, began work on True Colors in 2017.
 The development team were certain of the general theme they wanted to explore, which is empathy, before they had settled on a main character or even a story for the game.
 On 18 March 2021, Square Enix revealed the game as part of a live digital presentation, along the announcement of Life Is Strange Remastered Collection containing remastered versions of the original Life Is Strange and its prequel Before the Storm for release later that year.
-With the announcement of True Colors, Eurogamer reported that Dontnod's time with the franchise was over and that the Life Is Strange series have been passed to Deck Nine.
+With the announcement of True Colors, Eurogamer observed that Dontnod's time with the franchise was over and that the Life Is Strange series have been passed to Deck Nine.
 A Nintendo Switch version of the game along with Life Is Strange Remastered Collection for Switch was announced during the Nintendo Direct E3 2021 presentation.
-On 11 August, the Downloadable content (DLC) prequel story Wavelengths was announced to be released on 30 September, alongside a delay of the Remastered Collection to early 2022.
+On 11 August, the downloadable content (DLC) prequel story Wavelengths was announced to be released on 30 September, alongside a delay of the Remastered Collection to early 2022.
 The next day, the Switch version was said to be delayed to later in 2021.